freeCodeCamp/devdocs/.github/CONTRIBUTING.md

 2. Check if the license is still correct.
 If you update `options[:attribution]`, also update the documentation's entry in the array in [`assets/javascripts/templates/pages/about_tmpl.coffee`](../assets/javascripts/templates/pages/about_tmpl.coffee) to match.
 3. If the documentation has a custom icon, ensure the icons in <code>public/icons/*your_scraper_name*/</code> are up-to-date.
 If you pull the updated icon from a place different than the one specified in the `SOURCE` file, make sure to replace the old link with the new one.
 4. If `self.links` is defined, check if the urls are still correct.
-5. Generate the docs using `thor docs:generate <doc>`.
+5. Generate the docs using `thor docs:generate <doc@version>`.
 6. Make sure `thor docs:generate` doesn't show errors and that the documentation still works well.
 Verify locally that everything works and that the categorization of entries is still good.
 Often, updates will require code changes in the scraper or its filters to tweak some new markup in the source website or to categorize new entries.
-7. Repeat steps 5 and 6 for all versions that you updated. `thor docs:generate` accepts a `--version` argument to specify which version to scrape.
+7. Repeat steps 5 and 6 for all versions that you updated.
 8. Create a PR and make sure to fill the checklist in section B of the PR template (remove the other sections).

 ## Coding conventions